tewed/projects/README.md

 # projects
-A repository containing all the projects used for learning and showcasing learning efforts and experience
+A repository containing all the projects used for showcasing work